yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 (https://github.com/LBNL-ETA/Radiance/tree/master).
 This will be important later.

-To bridge this closer to the videogame audience, the daylighting evaluation is very similar to what game developers call light baking: the act of computing light simulation for static scenes and baking the results into planar (lightmaps) or spatial (light probes) textures, so that we know how a scene is lit without having to compute it at runtime.
+To bridge this closer to the videogame audience, the daylighting evaluation is very similar to what game developers call light baking: computing light simulation for static scenes and baking the results into planar (lightmaps) or spatial (light probes) textures, so that we know how a scene is lit without having to compute it at runtime.
 The differences between daylight evaluation and light baking come down to how the results are used, not how they are computed.
-Compared to light baking, for daylight evaluation we didn't care about color, only intensity, nor did we need to produce information about which direction the light is coming from.
+Compared to light baking, for daylight evaluation we didn't care about color, only intensity, nor did we need to produce information about which direction the light is coming from for our light probes.
 We also only simulated perfectly diffuse (Lambertian) materials, which made some localized parts of the raytracer simpler.
-There's also a few peripheral bits about interpretting the results that are specific to the AEC industry regulations, but I am going to purposefully ignore these, and instead focus on the ray tracer core, which I believe looks the same as it would in a light baker.
+Additionally, there's a few peripheral bits about interpretting the results that are specific to the AEC industry regulations, but I am going to purposefully ignore these, and instead focus on the ray tracer core, which I believe looks the same as it would in a light baker.

 # Baker Architecture, First pass

 At a high level, a light baker operates with a geometric description of the scene, and a list of raytracing tasks it needs to compute on that scene.

+(XXX: explain ray tracing basics, including bounces)

 Quite often, the list of tasks can change, while the scene remains the same, an example of this being the simulation of real time global illumination (GI) only happening for the part of the scene that a game will need to render its next frame.
 Another common situation is the scene changing ever so slightly from frame to frame, in which case we can maybe reason about the static and dynamic parts of the scene differently.

-The simplest, most flexible, and sometimes even sufficient way to represent the scene is to have arrays of various geometric primitives: triangles, spheres, planes, boxes, etc. The act of raytracing the scene is then to go over each ray we want to evaluate and test it against all of these arrays, remembering information about the closest hit.
+The simplest, most flexible, and sometimes sufficient way to represent the scene is to have arrays of various geometric primitives: triangles, spheres, planes, boxes, etc. Raytracing the scene is about going over each ray and testing it against all of these arrays, remembering information about the closest hit, so that we know where to start our next bounce.

-(XXX: Explaing naive array raytracer)
-(XXX: explain bounces)

-(TODO(jt): Pseudocode)
+(XXX: Pseudocode)

-Before addressing the elephant in the room and discarding this approach, I do want to go over some of its benefits.
-First, there are no acceleration structures - you already have the arrays of objects, or you can cheaply produce them, in case your representation is not compact.
-This is not going to be true for the more sophisticated designs, where a part of the raytracing cost will be spent on building acceleration structures.
-Another good thing here is the resulting code is very easy to SIMD.
-Going wide can happen over rays, or over geometries, both of these have their advantages and disadvantages.
-When going wide over rays, problems arise with rays diverging, some potentially hitting the end of their journey after less bounces than others, which now means we have dead rays in our wide registers, and either have to do something about that, or accept the wasted work.
+Before addressing the elephant in the room and discarding this approach, I to mention some of its benefits.
+First, there is no need to build acceleration structures - you already have the arrays of objects, or you can cheaply produce them, in case your representation does not exactly match what the raytracer needs.
+This is not going to be true for the more sophisticated designs, where a part of the raytracing cost will be spent on organizing data to accelerate raytracing.
+Another good thing about these arrays is that the resulting code is very easy to SIMD.
+Going wide can happen over rays or over geometries, both of which have their advantages and disadvantages.
+When going wide over rays, problems arise with rays diverging, some rays potentially hitting the end of their journey after less bounces than others, meaning we have dead rays in our wide registers, and either have to do something about that, or accept the wasted work.
 This was the route taken by Casey Muratori in his Handmade Ray miniseries: https://guide.handmadehero.org/ray/.
-When going wide over geometry, the main cost is in the memory trafic to the CPU.
+When going wide over geometry, the main downside is the cost of the memory trafic to the CPU.
 Each geometric primitive is loaded to be tested against a ray, evicted by subsequent loads [2], only to be loaded again when the next ray is going to need that exact memory [3].
-The last benefit of the array approach is that because there are no additional datastructures necessary, it may just be that for your problem set, the data may be small enough to fit in a CPU cache.

-[2]: The exact level of eviction (register file, L1, L2, ...) depends on the size of the working set.
+[2]: The exact level of eviction (register file, L1, L2, ...) depends on (and gets worse with) the size of the working set.

-[3]: The wide-over-rays approach mitigates the cost of this by doing more useful work for the data it had to load.
+[3]: The wide-over-rays approach mitigates the cost of the memory traffic by doing more useful work for each cache line it had to load.

-Now, the elephant is of algorithmic nature.
+The elephant is of algorithmic nature.
 We are visiting each geometry for each ray bounce, but most of those rays have no way to reach most geometries.
 There are too many wasted loads and calculations per bounce.
-There are acceleration structures that help with eliminating impossible
+To get away from the O(m*n), we use acceleration structures that help with eliminating impossible hits, such as Bounding Volume Hierachies (BVH), k-d trees, or Octrees.
+Choosing between them depends on the character of your data.
+We went with the BVH, because it doesn't have many assumptions about its contents and degrades gracefully with bad quality of the input data [4].

-hits: Bounding Volume Hierachies (BVH), k-d trees, octrees.
-Which one is best depends on the character of your data.
-We picked the BVH, because it assumes the least, and we didn't want to constrain the rest of what we are going to build by choosing an overly picky datastructure.
-The BVH can deal with any, even degenerate data.
+[4]: We didn't want to constrain the rest of what we are going to build by choosing an overly picky datastructure.

 (XXX: Explain BVH)